Saudi Arabia–Sudan relations

-Saudi Arabia–Sudan relations is the relationship between Saudi Arabia and Sudan.

-Despite sharing a strong historical relationship as for being majority Arab nations, Saudi Arabia and Sudan's relationship is often marked with divisions between cooperation and conflict.
+Despite both being majority Arab nations, the relationship between Saudi Arabia and Sudan is often marked with divisions between cooperation and conflict.
 Due to this, Sudan and Saudi Arabia often have some significant rifts with each other over diplomatic stances.
 Omar al-Bashir's recent decision to send Sudanese troops fighting in Yemen was considered to be a boost of developing relationship, which had once been strained for decades.
 As a result, Sudan was admitted into Saudi Arabia's fragile Islamic Military Alliance.

 History

 Sudan and Saudi Arabia established relationship after Sudanese independence in 1956.
 Relationship between two countries was seen as stable, despite several instability issues in Sudan.